spences10/scottspence.com/posts/2020/01/02/track-custom-events-with-fathom-analytics/index.md

 ## Thanks for reading 🙏

-That’s all folks!
+That's all folks!
 If there is anything I have missed, or if there is a better way to do something then please let me know.

 Follow me on [Twitter] or [Ask Me Anything] on GitHub.